glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 Why using it Markdown?
 Because it is very handy to use for the reader and the writer:

-* **Reader**: The generated HTML content got from the source Markdown content is compatible with all web browsers.
+* **Reader**: The generated HTML content got from the Markdown content is compatible with all web browsers that can render it for the final reader.
-* **Writer**: The source Markdown content continues being separated, you can modify the one without interfering with the another one.
-But in addition, it is easier to create then modify its article, the content is more human-readable and shorter than the HTML.
+* **Writer**: The Markdown content continues to be separated from the rendering.
+In addition, it is easy to learn and use syntax, with the pros of portability and compatibility, flexibility and customizability, and readability and maintainability.
+Modify its article, the content is more human-writable/readable and shorter than the HTML code, less expressive but sufficient for a blog post.

  See how to create your content with the right syntax through examples in the following sections.